 Sermon illustrations allow you to take your sermon to the next level.
 Instead of just telling people the truth of God’s word, show them.

-A good sermon is more satisfying and beneficial to others than a perfectly seared medium-cooked filet mignon.
+A good sermon is more satisfying and beneficial to others than a perfectly seared medium rare-cooked filet mignon.

 And if you’ve had a great filet mignon steak, you know how big of a claim I just made.

 One of the most powerful things you can do in your preaching is to improve in the art of sermon illustrations.
 I recently shared 8 of my preaching convictions and number 7 on my list is that pictures in preaching are sticky and powerful.

 Why?
 Because a good sermon illustration engages someone’s senses and emotions in ways that eloquent prose can’t.
 When you read the opening sentence to this article, you probably had the smell, the taste, and the appearance of an amazing filet mignon steak invade your mind.
 And the connection?
 A sermon is better.

 When we engage in the art of sermon illustrations, we help our people see and feel the beauty of the gospel.

 But how can we improve in this area of our preaching?

 Sermon Illustrations 101: Read With Your Mind’s Eye

 For some of us, this will take intentionality.
 Many of us are looking for the plain truth of the passage we are studying.
 This is good.
 But if we stop there, we will be left with a dry lecture of the biblical text.